-- 1) We recommend that each participating association, including the Lake Winnisquam Drive Association, continue to develop its database on lake water quality through continuation of the long-term monitoring program.
-The database currently provides information on the short-term cyclic variability that occurs in the lake and through continued monitoring will enable more reliable predictions of both short-term and long-term water quality trends. - 2) We recommend initiating lake sampling early in the season (April/May) to document Lake Winnisquam's reaction to the nutrient and acid loadings that typically occur during and after spring thaw.
+- 1) We recommend that each participating lake association, including the Lake Winnisquam Drive Association, continue to develop its database on lake water quality through continuation of the long-term monitoring program.
+The database currently provides information on the short-term and long-term cyclic variability that occurs in Lake Winnisquam.
+Continued monitoring would enable more reliable predictions of both short-term and long-term water quality trends. - 2) We recommend initiating lake sampling early in the season (April/May) to document Lake Winnisquam's reaction to the nutrient and acid loadings that typically occur during and after spring thaw.
 Sampling should include alkalinity, chlorophyll a, dissolved color and Secchi Disk transparency measurements.
-Phosphorus samples are also recommended from both the in-lake and the tributary sampling sites.
-When tributary samples are collected, streamflow measurements should be included whenever possible. - 3) Frequent "weekly" water quality samples, necessary to assess the current condition of Lake Winnisquam, should continue to be collected whenever possible. - 4) We recommend conducting a Freshwater Biology Group field team visit in 2001 to survey the nearshore Lake Winnisquam sampling sites and to augment the volunteer monitoring data.
-The Freshwater Biology Group trip would include the collection of chemical (i.e. nutrients, pH), physical (i.e. light penetration and turbidity) and biological (i.e. zooplankton and phytoplankton populations) parameters to better assess the current "health" of Lake Winnisquam.
+Phosphorus samples are also recommended from both the in-lake and the tributary sampling sites. - 3) Frequent "weekly" water quality samples, necessary to assess the current condition of Lake Winnisquam, should continue to be collected whenever possible.
+Continued sampling of chlorophyll a, Secchi Disk transparency, dissolved color, alkalinity and total phosphorus samples will be useful to track variations in nutrient loading during the summer months.